-- 2.5.1 Keep clear, detailed, accurate, written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Social Care immediately. - 2.5.2 Ensure electronic records are stored on an identified, purpose-built, secure platform via MyConcern. - 2.5.3 Ensure all relevant child protection records are sent to the receiving school or establishment when a pupil moves schools in accordance with 'Keeping Children Safe in Education' (September 2020) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.
-The DSL will consider whether it would be appropriate to share information with the new

-The DSL will consider whether it would be appropriate to share information with the new school/college in advance of a child leaving.

-2.5.4 Make parents aware that such records exist except where to do so would place the child at risk of harm.
+- a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - 2.5.4 Electronic records are stored on an identified, purpose-built, secure platform: MyConcern. - 2.5.5 Ensure all relevant safeguarding records are sent to the receiving school or establishment when a pupil moves schools, within five days, in accordance with 'Keeping Children Safe in Education, 2021, (page 148) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records. - The DSL will consider whether it would be appropriate to share information with the new school/college in advance of a child leaving. - 2.5.6 Make parents aware that such records exist except where to do so would place the child at risk of harm.

-2.5.5 Ensure all actions and decisions are be led by what is considered to be in the best interests of the child.
+2.5.7 Ensure all actions and decisions are be led by what is considered to be in the best interests of the child.